cea-hpc/modules/doc/source/modulefile.rst

  reference counter environment variable is named by suffixing *variable* by ``_modshare``.

- When *value* is already defined in environement *variable*, it is not added again except if ``--duplicates`` option is set.
+ When *value* is already defined in environment *variable*, it is not added again except if ``--duplicates`` option is set.

  If the *variable* is not set, it is created.
 When a *modulefile* is